Woman who won lottery during divorce can keep it all - Dutch court

-AMSTERDAM A woman who won a 2.1 million euro ($2.3 million) lottery prize during a divorce has no obligation to share it with her ex-husband, according to a Dutch court decision published on Tuesday.
+AMSTERDAM A woman who won a 2.1 million euro (1.5 million pounds) lottery prize during a divorce has no obligation to share it with her ex-husband, according to a Dutch court decision published on Tuesday.

 The Amsterdam District Court ruling said the couple had listed the shared assets they wished to divide at the time they filed for divorce on Oct.
 20, 2014, though the divorce was not formally granted until June 2015.
 The woman won the Post Code Lottery on New Year's Day 2015.